 A balcony is often a feature to consider for investors jumping in to purchase an investment unit or apartment.
 Regardless of whether it is a stunning cityscape, a romantic valley, or a brick wall of the adjacent building, a balcony is important and can be a deal-breaker for many tenants looking for a relaxing outdoor terrace or balcony space.
 Whatever style of balcony you have, do ensure it is in good condition and safe to use for the tenants.

 The true value of a balcony for investors and landlords

 Whether you’re a new or seasoned investor looking to invest in a unit, put yourself in the tenant’s shoes.
 Walk into the property, and consider if you would like to experience walking in the door, opening the balcony door, and smelling the fresh air.

 “A report by Secret Agent Property Services suggests that one-bedroom apartments with balconies can be sold for 11.69 percent more than those without.
 In two-bedroom apartments, the increase with a balcony is 8.40 percent.”

 When it comes to rental yields and maximizing the outcome of the capital growth of your property over time, would you not prefer to invest in an apartment or unit that holds 11.69% or 8.40% above the alternative respectively?
 And in rental terms, the difference in monthly rental income should be not far off either.

 So when looking for an investment unit either online or in showrooms with agents, ask first, “Where is the balcony?”.
-In today’s world, often developers overlook them on large, new developments – especially in the CBD and surround.
+In today’s world, often developers overlook large, new developments – especially in the CBD and surrounding areas.
 But that doesn’t mean you have to.